-I grew up in a tropical area near Byron Bay, in beautiful Northern New South Wales, Australia.
+I grew up on a tropical area near Byron Bay, in beautiful Northern New South Wales, Australia.
 My mother and father not only ran a tropical fruit farm but also worked tirelessly with animals and animal care, rescue, and rehabilitation efforts.
-They kept many animals on the farm I grew up in.
+They kept many animals on the farm I grew up on.
 My mother gained her knowledge and love of animals from her father, a prolific explorer Captain Neptune Blood.

 Because I was always with animals growing up, I’ve always been really comfortable around them.
 At the farm, I watch my parents closely and help out in their efforts.
 I learned so much growing up on our farm and was I lucky to be hands on with so many species in general.
 I fell in love with each one I interacted with, additionally I effortlessly picked up on my family’s natural instincts to care for animals of all kinds.